Pinggy-io/pinggy_website/content/blog/how_to_get_slack_webhook.md

 By following these error-handling steps for both **incoming** and **outgoing** webhooks, you can ensure reliable, uninterrupted communication between Slack and your external services.

-## How to Test Your Outgoing Slack Webhook Using Pinggy
+## How to Test Outgoing Slack Webhook using Pinggy

 Testing outgoing webhooks from Slack can help you ensure that your integration responds correctly to specific keywords or phrases mentioned in your Slack channels.
 Pinggy provides a convenient way to expose your local server to the internet, allowing you to receive and handle requests from Slack.
 Here’s how to set it up: